Press Power at Fat Con

 A pandemic can’t stop the presses — or the letterpress community!
-In this presentation hosted by Hamilton Wood Type & Printing Museum, Jenny Wilkson discusses the evolution of PiP and how the letterpress community can collaborate in a time of social distancing.
+In this presentation hosted by Hamilton Wood Type & Printing Museum, Jenny Wilkson (Seattle) discusses the evolution of PiP and how the letterpress community can collaborate in a time of social distancing.

 Engage, Inform, Print, Repeat: How Printers Work and Play in Democracy

-Representatives from Partners in Print, the Press at MICA, and the Amalgamated Coloured Printers Association led a discussion with civic leaders on the power of the printed word, better communication through art, and mobilizing communities!
-It was presented by the National Conference on Citizenship (NCOC)
+Representatives from Partners in Print, the Press at MICA, and the Amalgamated Coloured Printers Association led a discussion with civic leaders on the power of the printed word, better communication through art, and mobilizing communities.
+It was presented by the National Conference on Citizenship (NCOC).

 Hope is Action!
 Print Exchange